 General Restrictions

-No building shall be erected, altered or permitted to remain on any lot other than one detached family residential dwelling not to exceed two stories in height and a private garage (or other approved covered car parking facility) for not more than three automobiles, and other bona fide servants quarters; provided, however, that the servants quarters and garage structure shall not exceed the main dwelling in area, height or number of stories.
-The color, texture, type and quality of all exterior materials, including but not limited to brick, wood, roofing materials, plaster and concrete, shall be approved by the Committee.
+No building shall be erected, altered or permitted to remain on any lot other than one detached Single Family Residence not to exceed two stories in height, a Garage Structure for not more than three automobiles, and other Ancillary Residential Structures; provided, however, that the Ancillary Residential Structures and garage structure shall not exceed the Primary Residence in area, height or number of stories.
+The color, texture, type and quality of all exterior materials, including but not limited to brick, wood, roofing materials, plaster, paint and concrete, shall be approved by the Committee.
 Further, the design and location with respect to topography and finish grade elevation shall be subject to approval by the Committee.
 The foregoing provision shall be applicable to all structures when initially erected and all alterations, modifications and maintenance is thereof.
 No garage or car parking facility may be enclosed for a living or dwelling area and no car parking facility (including but not limited to an attached or detached carport) may be erected or maintained without prior written consent of the Committee.

-The living area of the main residential structure (exclusive of porch, whether opened or screened, garage or other car parking facility, terraces, driveway and servants quarters) shall be not less than two thousand two hundred (2200) square feet for either a one or two story dwelling.
-The exterior materials of the main residential structure (upper and lower levels) and any attached garage (or other attached car parking facility approved by the Committee) shall not be less than 51% masonry, unless approved by the Committee.
-A detached garage (or other detached car parking facility approved by the Committee) may be made of wood.
+The living area of the Primary Residence (exclusive of porch, whether opened or screened, garage or other car parking facility, terraces, patios, driveway, Structures and Ancillary Residential Structures) shall be at least two thousand two hundred (2200) square feet for either a one or two story dwelling.
+The exterior materials of the Primary Residence (upper and lower levels) and any attached Garage Structure shall not be less than 51% masonry, unless approved by the Committee.
+A detached Garage Structure may be made of wood.

-A lot shall be deemed to “front " on the street parallel to the deepest building set back line applicable to such lot as shown on the aforesaid plat.
-No building shall be located on any lot nearer to the frontline or nearer to the street sideline then the minimum building set back line shown on the recorded plat.
-No building shall be located on any nearer then five (5) feet to an interior side lot line, except that a detached garage or other permitted accessory building located sixty five (65) feet or more from the front lot line may be a minimum distance of three (3) feet from an interior side lot line.
+A lot shall be deemed to “front " on the street parallel to the deepest building set back line applicable to such lot as shown on the Plat.
+No building shall be located on any lot nearer to the frontline or nearer to the street sideline then the minimum building set back line shown on the Plat.
+No building shall be located on any nearer then five (5) feet to an interior side lot line, except that a detached Garage Structure or other permitted accessory building located sixty five (65) feet or more from the front lot line may be a minimum distance of three (3) feet from an interior side lot line.
 For the purposes of this covenant, eave steps an unroofed terraces shall not be considered part of a building; provided, however, this shall not be construed to permit any portion of the construction on a lot to encroach upon another lot.

 No garage closer than 65 feet to the front property line of a lot shall face an open at less than a ninety (90) degree angle to such front property line.
 No garage which opens toward a side street shall face an open at less than ninety (90) degree angle to such side street except as to garages on the following lots which may open toward the side street on which they are situated.